kewp/dev/posts/care.md

-and if you look at this, and imagine that ... if i'm doing this here, in this particular instance ... there's a good chance i'm doing it elsewhere as well ... how ... how much stress and pain and suffering and shame ... and i simply letting myself go through, through neglect? through pointless neglect ... ?
+and if you look at this, and imagine that ... if i'm doing this here, in this particular instance ... there's a good chance i'm doing it elsewhere as well ... how ... how much stress and pain and suffering and shame ... am i simply letting myself go through, through neglect? through pointless neglect ... ?